Moving to Tarragona, Spain

 If you have not spent a lot of time in Tarragona, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Tarragona, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Tarragona for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could potentially provide a return on investment if property values increase.
 On the other hand, renting might be a better option if you're not planning to stay in Tarragona for a long time.
 Renting offers more flexibility, as you can move without the hassle of selling a property.
 It also allows you to avoid the costs and responsibilities that come with home ownership, such as maintenance, repairs, and property taxes.
 If you're uncertain about your future plans or financial stability, renting might be the safer choice.
 It's also worth considering that the process of buying a home in Spain can be complex for non-residents, involving various legal and financial procedures.
 However, if you have the financial means and are committed to living in Tarragona for the foreseeable future, buying a home could be a worthwhile investment.
-It's recommended to seek advice from a real estate professional or financial advisor to help make the best decision for your individual circumstances," explained one expat living in Tarragona, Spain.
+It's recommended to seek advice from a real estate professional or financial advisor to help make the best decision for your individual circumstances," said one expat who made the move to Tarragona.

 What should I pack when moving to Tarragona?